itsluminous/EasyEncryption/README.md

 Useful if you want to share some data with someone (eg. over mail) with strong encryption, and you don't trust the online companies doing encryption for you

 Try out the tool at : https://easyencryption.onrender.com/
+**Note** that first launch might take a minute, subsequent runs will be instant.

 # Local Setup
 ### Using docker